Endocrine Glands and Exocrine Glands

-Hormones transmit their effect by influencing gene activity and activating “second messengers”.
-Gen activity especially affects steroid hormones.
-But also thyroxin acts this way.
+Hormones transmit their effect by influencing gene activity and activating “second messengers.”
+Gene activity is especially affected by steroid hormones.
+Thyroxin also acts this way.
 Second messengers are signaling molecules that send out a signal to a target cell.
 This results in an enhanced effect, which can trigger different consequences.
 Additionally, hormones can influence metabolism.

 The epiphysis produces the hormones epiphysin and melatonin, which regulate the daily rhythm.

-The pancreas produces insulin, somatostatin and glucagon.
+The pancreas produces insulin, somatostatin, and glucagon.
 Insulin and glucagon regulate the blood sugar level.
 Somatostatin inhibits the release of digestive juice.
-Insulin and glucagon are synthesis in the so-called islets of Langerhans.
+Insulin and glucagon are synthesized in the so-called islets of Langerhans.
 Glucagon is produced in alpha-cells, insulin in beta-cells.
 The production of somatostatin takes place in delta-cells.
-The release of mentioned hormones follows after food intake.
+All 3 types of hormones are released after food intake.
 A high blood sugar level leads to the release of insulin.
 If the blood sugar level decreases, glucagon is released to raise the blood sugar level again.
 Insulin and glucagon can be inhibited with the amylin and pancreatostatin.

 Hormones of the adrenals

-The gender specific sex hormones are produced by the gonads, which are ovaries and testis.
-The produced hormones are androgens, gestagens and estrogens.
+The gender-specific sex hormones are produced by the gonads, which are the ovaries and the testes.
+The produced hormones are androgens, gestagens, and estrogens.
 The production of said hormones has to be stimulated by other hormones.

 Estrogen is necessary for the mucosa in the uterus to grow, which is a precondition for every pregnancy.
 Pregnancy itself is regulated by numerous hormones.
-Testosterone belongs to the group of androgens and is responsible for the gender specific outer appearance and sex drive of males.
-These hormones are subject to a control circuit of hypothalamus, hypophysis and gonads.
+Testosterone belongs to the group of androgens and is responsible for the gender-specific outer appearance and sex drive of males.
+These hormones are subject to a control circuit of the hypothalamus, hypophysis, and gonads.

 The thymus is an organ, which is fully developed at birth and forms back during puberty.
 The thymus is important for the development of the immune system and growth.
-The hormones are produced inside thymus-epithelial cells.
-This includes peptides like thymosine, thymopoetin and thymosterine.
+The hormones are produced inside thymus-epithelial cells and include peptides like thymosine, thymopoetin, and thymosterine.

 Pathologies in Endocrinology